Galerie St. Etienne: 1978–2020

-The gallery is a member of the Art Dealers Association of America and participates in the Winter Antiques Show, the ADAA Art Show, and the IFPDA Print Fair (all in New York) and Art Basel (in Basel, Switzerland).
+The gallery was an early member of the Art Dealers Association of America and participated regularly in major art fairs, including the Winter Antiques Show, the ADAA Art Show, and the IFPDA Print Fair (all in New York) and Art Basel (in Basel, Switzerland).

-Both Kallir and Bachert have been honored with various awards for their contributions to Austrian and German cultural preservation, and the gallery has received awards for its contributions to the Bennington Museum, which is known for its Grandma Moses collection.
+Both Kallir and Bachert received various awards for their contributions to Austrian and German cultural preservation, and the gallery has been honored for its contributions to the Bennington Museum, which is known for its Grandma Moses collection.